-The JPB reports that all Category A and B punch list items have been satisfactorily addressed.
-The completion of the Category A and B items is a pre-requisite for substantial completion of the Electrification contract.
-Punch list walks have been completed and work is underway to complete the Category C punch list items.
-All of the OCS Category C punch list items were completed as of September 11, 2024.
-The PCEP team reported that approximately 700 inspection and cleanup items remain open as of October 16, 2024, and punch list completion percentages range from 97%-99% for the remaining Category C items, depending on Segment.
+The JPB now reports that all Category A, B, and C punch list items have been satisfactorily addressed.
+The completion of the Category A and B items was a pre-requisite for substantial completion of the Electrification contract.
+The PCEP team reported that 101 inspection and cleanup items remain open as of November 22, 2024.

-- The JPB reported on October 16, 2024, that 4 of 118 low-voltage connections remain to be completed. - A final inspection walk was completed during the week following the Labor Day holiday. - BBII continues to maintain crews to complete punch list and other incomplete work.
+- The JPB reported on November 22, 2024, that four (4) of 118 low-voltage connections remain to be completed.
+One connection is scheduled for completion on December 20, 2024, according to PG&E. - A final inspection walk was completed during the week following the Labor Day holiday. - BBII continues to maintain crews to complete punch list and other incomplete work.